PGY-2 Residency in Specialty Pharmacy Administration and Leadership

 Rotation: Rheumatology

-Sybil Goday Peña, PharmD, AE-C
+Sybil Goday Peña, PharmD, BS, AE-C

 Rotation: Pulmonary & Gastroenterology